0nix/ggj21/twine/evidence_questioning.md

 [You argue in favor of asking Lietzka about the activities that should have been reported]

+You say that Hassel is not a credible source of information, and the Lieutenant is considering him as such.
+There's no telling what he'll say if it's with the purpose of ruining Lietzka's chances of leaving confinement, or improving his to leave.
+As such it should be interesting to ask Ms. Leitzka about the activities that were supposedly grounds for detention herself, as she would have a vested interest in her own freedom.
+Sergeant Bayer nods at you and then looks at the Lieutenant Bryce, waiting for some kind of response.
+Bryce just gives him his usual scowl and looks at you, making quite manifest his displeasure with his teeth.

 (super leader +x and leader -1)

 [You argue in favor of asking Hassel about the activities that should have been reported]

+You say that Leitzka would have a vested interest to say anything to save her own hide from Albert Hassel, as it is apparent she does not appreciate his company.
+Therefore, she is not a credible source of information and the Sergeant is not considering the human factor.
+Given that Hassel has a greater interest to stay in the good graces of the state, it would be beneficial for the investigation to ask him about the supposed activities that he should have reported.
+This would a change to either redeem or condemn himself.
+Lietuenant Bryce smiles his yellowish grin, and clicks his tongue as he thumbs through the pages he had in his hands, so cock-sure you can almost smell the arrogance.
+Sergeant Bayer gives you a long drawn stare, like a disappointed father with a penchant for physical discipline.

 (super leader -1 and leader +x)

 ### 4.5 Conclusions

+(No conclusion.
+Jump to corresponding ending.)

 ## Endings